ECP-WarpX/impactx/docs/source/usage/python.rst

 .. py:class:: impactx.elements.ExactSbend(ds, phi, B, nslice=1)

    An ideal sector bend using the exact nonlinear map.
+The model consists of a uniform bending field B_y with a hard edge.
+Pole faces are
+   normal to the entry and exit velocity of the reference particle.

+References:
+   * D. L. Bruhwiler et al, in Proc. of EPAC 98, pp. 1171-1173 (1998).
+   * E. Forest et al, Part.
+Accel.
+45, pp. 65-94 (1994).

    :param ds: Segment length in m.
    :param phi: Bend angle in degrees.